mpaldridge/mpaldridge.github.io/_posts/2023-11-27-falling-moments.md

 A famous result called the "Poisson approximation to the binomial" -- and sometimes, slightly cheekily, the "law of small numbers" -- is the following.
 It says that if $X_n \sim \text{Bin}(n, \lambda/n)$, then, as $n \to \infty$ that tends towards a Poisson distribution with rate $\lambda$, in the sense that, if $Y \sim \text{Po}(\lambda)$, we have $\mathbb P(X_n = x) \to \mathbb P(Y = x)$ as $n \to \infty$ for all $x$.

 You can just [prove this "by hand"](https://mpaldridge.github.io/math1710/L12-poisson.html#poisson-approx).
 A nicer way is to show that the PGF of $X_n$ tends to the PGF of $Y$, or that the MGF of $X_n$ tends to the MGF of $Y$.
-But I think this is more elegant still (although not, of course, in anyway *different*) with the FMGF: we have
+But I think this is more elegant still (although not, of course, in any way *different*) with the FMGF: we have

 $$ \Phi_{X_n}(t) = \left(1 + \frac{\lambda t}{n} \right)^n \to \mathrm{e}^{\lambda t} = \Phi_Y(t) , $$